 - A description should be entered

-- Every journal entry should be balanced.
+- Every manual journal entry should be balanced.
 It means that the debits and credits have to total to the same amount.
 Otherwise, it cannot be saved until the credits and debits are matched.

 How to enter the Opening/Starting Balance?

 An opening balance is the amount of funds in an account at the beginning of a new fiscal period.